The Patient Safety Center has moved. Our new addresss is:

 - June 25, 2009 - Certain Office-Based Surgery Practices in NYS must be Accredited by July 14

-- July 20, 2007 - Governor Eliot Spitzer Signs Patient Protection Bill
+- July 20, 2007 - Governor Eliot Spitzer Signs Patient Protection Bill (no longer available)

 - August 4, 2005 - Commissioner Reconstitutes Office-Based Surgery Advisory Panel